 1. Don’t panic!
 You have options.

-If the first thing you should know about Oktoberfest for non-beer drinkers is that you’re going to have fun anyway, then the second thing is that you have options other than beer.
+If the first thing you should know about Oktoberfest as a non-beer drinker is that you’re going to have fun anyway, then the second thing is that you have options other than beer.

-So, if you’ve been worried that you’ll have to drink beer while you’re there, or that you’ll die of thirst if you don’t drink at all, DON’T PANIC!
+If you’ve been worried you’ll have to drink beer while you’re there, or that you’ll die of thirst if you don’t drink at all, DON’T PANIC!
 Beer may be the shining star of Oktoberfest, but it’s not the only thing you can drink there.
 Oktoberfest for non-beer drinkers can still be enjoyed with:

-- Wine – lots and lots of wine, red white, white wine, sparkling wine
+• Wine – lots and lots of wine–red, white, sparkling

 There’s a lot more you probably don’t know about Oktoberfest (but definitely should).
 Get the lowdown on all the lesser-known Oktoberfest facts here.